deep-dive-websockets/atec-reservations/readme.md

-# ATEC Reservations using WebSockets
+# Seat Reservations using WebSockets

 ## Running this code sample